Bill Loewen: Philanthropist

 Loewen is a prominent financial supporter of the Winnipeg Arts Community.
 He donated $100,000 to the Winnipeg Symphony Orchestra following government cuts in the 1990s, and served as president and chairman of its board of directors at different times.
 Loewen was given the orchestra's "Golden Baton Award" in 1998.
 He wrote a piece commemorating the orchestra's fiftieth anniversary in 1999, and drew attention to new music from the young Manitoba composer Glenn Buhr.

 Loewen resigned from the board in June 1999, to express his displeasure over recent policy decisions.
 He subsequently accused the WSO leadership of financial mismanagement.
 He rejoined the executive in the mid-2000s, and was listed as WSO Treasurer in January 2005.

 Loewen has provided extensive funding to the Pantages Playhouse Theatre, and donated one million dollars to the Manitoba Choral Association in 1998.
 In 1999 and 2000, he led a successful movement to turn Winnipeg's former Bank of Commerce building into a multi-use non-profit centre.
 The building was reopened to the public in 2002.
 Loewen has also been a benefactor of "Project Loophole", a group which sought to ensure that a prominent wealthy Canadian family paid its fair share of taxes.
 He himself rejected suggestions that Canada's richest citizens are overtaxed.

 Loewen assisted Bud Ulrich in his efforts to start a Canadian Professional Hockey League in 1995.

+In 1980 Loewen, alongside Jeanne Perrault and Jim Cameron, became one of the founding members of Heritage St. Norbert.
+He championed many achievements through Heritage St. Norbert ensuring that the vast history of St. Norbert is preserved and promoted within and outside of the community.